judd147/BC-Cancer/submissions/CALC-SHEET.md

     Therefore, the structure of this application aligns with the MVC architecture, where each folder in `src` has a specific responsibility, ensuring a clear separation of concerns.
 4. **Component Pattern** as a common good practice.
 From `App.tsx` we know that this entire file is structured around the Component pattern, which is a core concept in React.
 The `App` function is a React component that renders other components (`SpreadSheet`, `LoginPageComponent`).
+The Component Pattern is a key practice in React applications, where the user interface is split into independent, reusable components.
+This modular design allows for code reusability, better isolation of concerns, and easier testing.
+In this project, components such as `LoginPageComponent.tsx` and `SpreadSheet.tsx` demonstrate this pattern by focusing on rendering specific parts of the UI and managing their own state.
+This pattern enhances maintainability and allows for rapid changes without impacting other components.

 5. **Single Responsibility Principle** as a common good practice.
 The `App` component adheres to the Single Responsibility Principle by focusing on rendering the appropriate components based on the `documentName` state.
 It delegates the actual spreadsheet and login functionalities to `SpreadSheet` and `LoginPageComponent` respectively.
+The Single Responsibility Principle (SRP) is followed throughout the application.
+For example, the `App.tsx` component’s sole responsibility is to manage which component is rendered based on the current URL or document state, delegating the actual functionality to other components like `LoginPageComponent` and `SpreadSheet`.
+This ensures that each component focuses on a single task, making the code easier to understand and maintain, while reducing the likelihood of bugs when features need to change.

 ## Part 2: Analyzing the Backend (NodeJS)